 What do I need to do after my Marmoleum is installed?

-Your floor may look fine and you may feel there is no need for any cleaning or maintenance at this time.
-However, adding a floor finish at an early stage will make cleaning easier and less frequent in the long run.
+All Marmoleum products come with Topshield2 which is a high-grade professional finish that is durable and long lasting.
+Your floor may look fine and you may feel there is no need for any cleaning or maintenance.
+However after 6 months or a year you may notice some dullness.
+Adding a floor finish at an stage will make revitalize those areas.
 We recommend the following procedure:

 - Sweep/dust mop, or better still vacuum the floor.